furlat/LLMBooster/README.md

 ## Performance Considerations

-- LLMBooster uses asynchronous processing to maximize throughput.
+- Asynchronous processing maximizes throughput.
 - Requests are batched by client (OpenAI or Anthropic) for efficient processing.
 - Token usage is tracked to ensure compliance with rate limits.
+- Anthropic's prompt caching feature can significantly improve performance in multi-turn conversations.

 ## Contributing